-An easy Romanian apple pie with flaky pastry made with oil and a luscious apple filling, the perfect apple dessert this autumn.
+This easy Romanian apple pie is made with flaky oil pastry and a luscious apple filling; the perfect apple dessert this autumn.

-Incredibly delicious Romanian apple pie with fake puff pastry, a pastry recipe made with oil that is so much easier and faster to make than regular puff pastry.
+This is an incredibly delicious Romanian apple pie with fake puff pastry, a pastry recipe made with oil that is much easier and faster to make than regular puff pastry.

-I've been meaning to bake this pie at least 10 times during the last year.
-I even went shopping, especially for it, a couple of times in between.
-Only to choose yet another recipe to make in the end.
+I've been meaning to bake this pie at least ten times during the last year.
+I even went shopping, especially for it, a couple of times in between, only to choose yet another recipe to make in the end.

 Why?
-Because I got this recipe from my dear aunt Geta.
-So?
-Geta is a wonderful wonderful cook and baker, I've never eaten anything she made that I didn't like (well, except the fish soup, sorry, Geta), and I've cooked many of her recipes over the years.
+Because I got this recipe from my dear Aunt Geta.
+Geta is a wonderful cook and baker.
+I've never eaten anything she made that I didn't like, and I've cooked many of her recipes over the years.

-You should try this creamy spinach in bechamel sauce, this amazing layered lemon cake, or this chicken schnitzel in pancake batter.
+You should try creamy spinach in bechamel sauce, layered lemon cake, or chicken schnitzel in pancake batter.
 All Geta's recipes.

-There is only one flaw with the recipes she gives me: they are always so approximate.
-You will need a piece of yeast as big as a walnut or a glass of milk (which size is always a guess) or my absolute favorite: take as much flour as the dough can assimilate.
+The recipes she gives me have only one flaw: they are always so approximate.
+You will need a piece of yeast as big as a walnut or a glass of milk (the size is always a guess).
+My absolute favorite is to take as much flour as the dough can assimilate.

 Ingredients

-- All-purpose flour - you will need flour to make the fake puff pastry and the fake butter for layering into the pastry.
+All-purpose flour - You will need flour to make the fake puff pastry and the fake butter to layer it into the pastry.

 How to make pastry with oil?

-The pastry you need for the apple slice is absolutely amazing; it is what I would call a fake puff pastry.
+The pastry you need for the apple slice is absolutely amazing.
+It is what I would call fake puff pastry.
 Absolutely genius!
-There is no endless rolling and folding and butter cutting and so on.
+There is no endless rolling, folding, butter cutting, and so on.

 Pastry:

-- Mix together the first 12 tablespoons of vegetable oil with water, salt, and egg.
+- Mix the first 12 tablespoons of vegetable oil with water, salt, and egg.

-- Slowly start adding the first amount of flour, only a little at a time, making sure you incorporate it well.
+- Slowly add the first amount of flour, only a little at a time, ensuring you incorporate it well.

 - Keep stirring the mixture with a spoon as long as you can.
-When stirring becomes too difficult, add the remaining flour and start kneading the dough in the bowl.
+When stirring becomes too difficult, add the remaining flour and knead the dough in the bowl.

 - When the flour is well incorporated, turn the dough onto the floured working surface and knead until smooth.
-The dough will remain rather soft; that is the way it is supposed to be.
+The dough will remain rather soft; that is how it should be.

-- In a small bowl, mix together the second amount of vegetable oil and flour; you should obtain a smooth paste.
+Filling paste: This paste will replace the butter used to make a regular puff pastry.
+Mix the second amount of vegetable oil and flour; you should obtain a smooth paste.

-- Grate the apple; there will be no need to peel them.
-Mix with 3 tablespoon semolina and the sugar.
+Pie filling: Grate the apples; there is no need to peel them.
+Mix with 3 tablespoons semolina and the sugar.

 Assemble: